Introduction

 Additional Signals

-• SIGTERM: Generic signal for graceful exit.
+• SIGTERM: Termination signal for graceful shutdown.

 Pausing and Backgrounding Processes

-• SIGSTOP pauses a process.
+• SIGSTOP: Stops (pauses) a process.

 Example Session